CaptainCrowbar/crow/docs/regex.md

 ```

 Tokenizes a string, using two regexes to match the tokens and the delimiters
 between them.
-The delimiter regex will always be called with the `not_empty`
-flag, but empty tokens are allowed if the token regex allows them.
-Adjacent
+Empty tokens or delimiters are allowed, but behaviour is
-delimiters are allowed only if the token regex can match an empty string.
-The
+undefined if both patterns can match an empty string at the same point (this
+does not apply if they can both match empty strings but not simultaneously,
+e.g. different lookahead patterns).

-`tokenize()` function, or the iterator's increment operator, will throw
+The `tokenize()` function, or the iterator's increment operator, will throw
-`Regex::error` if token or delimiter matching fails.
+`Regex::token_error` if token or delimiter matching fails.
+Behaviour is
+undefined if an iterator is dereferenced or incremented after an exception is
+thrown.

 The token iterators carry references to both of the `Regex` objects it was
 created from.
 Behaviour is undefined if a token iterator is used after either